 *Eight If You Count Cohosting Club

-Once again we are at the end of another season and once again Buck Henry is our closing host.
+Once again we are at the end of another season, and once again Buck Henry is our closing host.
 I went into this viewing with high expectations.
-First, my expectations were high because my favorite host was running the show but the main reason I was excited is because I've grown used to the closing episode being one of the biggest shows of the season.
+First, my expectations were high because my favorite host was running the show but the main reason I was excited is that I've grown used to the closing episode being one of the biggest shows of the season.
 Though this was a perfectly fine episode, I hate to say, that I found is to be a very disappointing season finale.

 And, speaking of moving on, it's time for me to share what I saw as I give you...

 The Wicker Breakdown: